Southwest 28-day rainfall forecast

-The hemispheric long wave pattern has remained stable in recent weeks.
+The hemispheric long wave pattern has been relatively slow moving in recent weeks.
 There are six main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, the south Pacific, South America, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, New Zealand, the south Pacific, South America, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 5 June to 9 June, 14 June to 18 June, and 30 June to 4 July.
-Rain events originating in the tropics and moving south are possible about 5 June to 9 June, and 24 June to 28 June.
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 15 July to 19 July, 24 July to 28 July, and 2 August to 6 August.
+Rain events originating in the tropics and moving south are possible about 3 August to 7 August.